Sound as Medicine

 The didgeridoo is an ancient wind instrument that comes from indigenous Australia.
 Aboriginal mythology says that the didgeridoo was used to sing the world into creation.
 It is a polytonal instrument meaning you can generate many tones simultaneously which creates a rich and complex sound which is very effective for creating trance states.
 Because of the dynamic nature of the sound and the inherent spiritual nature of the instrument, it has great potential for use in sound healing.
 Many people have deep spiritual experiences and powerful bodily sensations with the didgeridoo.

-For thousands of years drums have been used in ceremony, prayer and shamanic practices.
+For thousands of years drums have been used in ceremony, prayer.
 Drums evoke deep emotion and energy and call attention from every direction.
 Drumming is used world-wide for inducing trance states and reminding us of our primal nature.
 The frame drum is unique in its sound.
 Its rhythm seems to take on a unique flow and voice of its own.
 When combined with singing, prayer, and intention, it becomes a dynamic tool for working with energy.
 It moves and breaks up energy and goes deep into the body and psyche to release old thoughts, emotions and patterns to allow healing.

 The human voice is the direct expression of the spirit into the physical world.
 It is possibly the most powerful tool for us to use in shaping our reality.
 As we speak our thoughts, that vibration is literally amplified by our voice and reflected back to us in our outer world of perception.
 Speaking with awareness and intention is powerful and will change your life.
 Ancient wisdom reminds us to be mindful of our thoughts, words and actions as they are shaping reality always.